MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentsite_getislandstatechangedeferral_1427932365.md

 ## -description

-Retrieves a new <xref:Microsoft.UI.Content.ContentDeferral> for this <xref:Microsoft.UI.Content.ContentSite>.
+Retrieves a new [ContentDeferral](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentdeferral) for this [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite).

 ## -returns

-A new <xref:Microsoft.UI.Content.ContentDeferral> if the <xref:Microsoft.UI.Content.ContentSite> is connected to a <xref:Microsoft.UI.Content.ContentIsland>.
+A new [ContentDeferral](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentdeferral) if the [ContentSite](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentsite) is connected to a [ContentIsland](/windows/windows-app-sdk/api/winrt/microsoft.ui.content.contentisland).
 Otherwise, it returns null and does not create a deferral.

 ## -remarks